Aransas Pass continues to rebuild after Hurricane Harvey, including getting overturned boats out of the water.

 Aransas Pass is one of many towns along Texas Coast with harbors containing overturned boats, meaning several potential oil leaks.
 Tindol says Coast Guard teams are stationed throughout and will stay as long as it takes to assist in the clean-up.

-They're also asking for people who have overturned boats to contact the Texas General Land Office Hurricane Harvey Hotline at (877) 458-9377.
+They're also asking for people who have overturned boats to contact the Texas General Land Office at (877) 458-9377 to have their boat towed to a staging area for pick up.